Danny, the Champion of the World (film): Plot

 When Captain Lancaster mistakenly believes he has caught Danny cheating on a test, he canes Danny's hand.
 Mr. Snoddy intervenes and threatens to dismiss Lancaster, as corporal punishment is not allowed in the school.
 Later, Danny and William learn that Mr. Hazell will be holding a huge pheasant shoot on his property to impress some of the local aristocracy.
 Hoping to embarrass Hazell, Danny decides he and William should drug the pheasants using a sedative Doc Spencer has prescribed for William.
 The Smiths stay up late to crush the pills and stuff the raisins with the powder, causing Danny to fall asleep in school the next day.
-Lancaster keeps Danny after school, ordering him to run laps as punishment; however, Danny escapes the schoolyard, and Lancaster chases him, ripping the seat of his trousers in the process.
-Embarrassed, Lancaster resigns his position, much to Mr. Snoddy's delight.
+Lancaster keeps Danny after school, ordering him to run laps as punishment; however, Danny escapes the schoolyard, and Lancaster chases him, ripping the seat of his trousers when attempting to climb over a wall.
+Embarrassed, Lancaster announces his immediate resignation, much to Mr. Snoddy's delight.

 The night before the shoot, Danny and William manage to drug and capture all the pheasants, hiding them in the garage.
 The party guests mock Hazell when no pheasants appear at the shoot, and Hazell sends Rabbets and Springer to investigate.
 The keepers discover that the pheasants are drunkenly flying around William's property, having awakened sooner than expected.
 Soon, Hazell and most of the villagers have gathered to see the spectacle.
 Hazell wants William arrested, but Sergeant Samways reminds Hazell that game laws decree live pheasants belong to whoever owns the land they are on.
 Hearing that William still owns his land, Mr. Tallon, a developer, steps forward.
 It turns out that, without William's centrally located property, Hazell can't go ahead with a secret plan to build a newer and bigger town, "Hazellton", practically on top of the village itself.
 Humiliated, Hazell angrily drives away.
-Danny sets the pheasants free, and the townsfolk celebrate the happy ending together.
+Danny sets the pheasants free, and the local people celebrate the happy ending together.